mytourist/api-documentation/index.md

 ## Get an API key
 The first thing you need is a API key.
 Each location/company profile has a API key printed inside the API page found in preferences.
 Of course it’s very important to keep your API key secure.
 Do not ever share them.

+## Use at your own risk / No warranty
+We validate each request based on basic validation rules and you will operate outside the GUI of MyTourist with all the nice checks inside.
+You are responsibble for the data you will add or change via the API.
+Each call is logged and kept for at least 24 month.
+We strongly recommend to test your API first in an dummy company profile before you use your production based company profile.
+Inside your account settings you are free to manage your company profiles.
+If your connection causes data to become corrupt, we can charge you to restore a backup of your company profile.

 ## Authentication
 The API key or token must be sent along with each API request, by providing it in the HTTP call’s Authorization header using the Bearer method.
 For example: a valid Authorization header is `Bearer $2y$10$FP4s6cunWIGSjohTBDRO5eXNQAxWeG1.OxySTKv6FVVbaVhgwh7I6`.